What is Sound Therapy?

 For the past 30 years, quartz crystal bowls have been used as crucibles in the semiconductor industry to grow microchips due to the electrical properties of quartz.
 By accident, it was discovered that the quartz crucibles were extremely resonant and could make beautiful tones.

-If you’ve made it this far on this page, you understand by now that you’re essentially a symphony of frequencies.
+• You’re essentially a symphony of frequencies.
 Every organ, bone, and cell in your body has its own resonant frequency.
 Sound therapy uses audible vibrations to shift those subtle frequencies to restore your nervous system and balance the resonance of your biofield, which is the energy field surrounding your body.

 The benefit of sound healing therapy are many and may include: